nalmarazgutierrez/STAR-WARS-Challenge/README.md

 ### Notes

-- If you want to fecth more planets to manage, comment the current getPlanets() function, and uncomment de following (also called getPlanets).
+- If you want to fecth more planets to manage, comment out the current getPlanets() function, and uncomment de following (also called getPlanets).
+The API has limited requests, so the second getPlanets function can exhaust all the requests.